Ethiopia: Age of Imperialism (1855–1916)

-From Menelik II to Adwa (1889–1913)

-Ethiopia in roughly its current form began under the reign of Menelik II, who was Emperor from 1889 until his death in 1913.
+Ethiopia, in roughly its current form, began under the reign of Menelik II, who was Emperor from 1889 until his death in 1913.
 From his base in the central province of Shewa, Menelik set out to annex territories to the south, east, and west — areas inhabited by the Oromo, Sidama, Gurage, Welayta, and other peoples.
 He achieved this with the help of Ras Gobana Dacche's Shewan Oromo militia, which occupied lands that had not been held since Ahmad ibn Ibrahim al-Ghazi's war, as well as other areas that had never been under Ethiopian rule.
-During the conquest of the Oromo, the Ethiopian Army carried out atrocities against the Oromo population including mass mutilation, mass killings, and large-scale slavery.
-Some estimates of the number of people killed as a result of the conquest are in the millions.
-Large-scale atrocities were also committed against the Dizi people and the people of the Kingdom of Kaffa.
-Menelik's campaign against Oromos outside his army was largely in retaliation for centuries of Oromo expansionism and the Zemene Mesafint, a period during which a succession of Oromo feudal rulers dominated the highlanders.
-Chief among these was the Yejju dynasty, which included Aligaz of Yejju and his brother Ali I of Yejju.
-The latter founded the town of Debre Tabor, in the Amhara Region, which became the dynasty's capital.

-Menelik II was the son of Haile Melekot, Negus of Shewa, and Ejegayehu Lema Adeyamo, a palace servant.
-He was born at Angolala in an Oromo area and lived his first twelve years with Shewan Oromos, with whom he thus had much in common.
-During Menelik's reign, road construction, electricity, and education advanced, and a central taxation system was developed.
-The city of Finfinne was rebuilt and renamed Addis Ababa; in 1889–1891 it became the new capital of the Ethiopian Empire.

 For his leadership, despite opposition from more traditional elements of society, Menelik II was heralded as a national hero.
 He had signed the Treaty of Wuchale with Italy in May 1889, by which Italy would recognize Ethiopia's sovereignty so long as Italy could control an area north of Ethiopia (now part of modern Eritrea).
 In return, Italy was to provide Menelik with weapons and support him as emperor.
 The Italians used the time between the signing of the treaty and its ratification by the Italian government to expand their territorial claims.
-This First Italo–Ethiopian War culminated in the Battle of Adwa on 1 March 1896, in which Italy's colonial forces were defeated by the Ethiopians.
-In 1896, the Treaty of Addis Ababa was signed, replacing the Treaty of Wuchale with conditions more favorable to Ethiopia.

-About a third of the population died in the Great Ethiopian Famine (1888 to 1892).
+This First Italo-Ethiopian War culminated in the Battle of Adwa on 1 March 1896, in which Italy's colonial forces were defeated by the Ethiopians.
+During this time, about a third of the population died in the Great Ethiopian Famine (1888 to 1892), and the rinderpest swept through the area, destroying much of the herd economy.
+On 11 October 1897, Ethiopia adopted the colours of the pan-African flag with green, yellow and red stripes in representation of pan-Africanist ideology.